 4. Dragon Age: Origins

 From the same guys who made the Mass Effect franchise and Star Wars: Knights of the Old Republic.
 However, it takes place in a fantasy setting.
 If you want to play it for the romance, the first game does it with flying colors.
 You have to do sidequests to fetch gifts for them and raise their bond meter to pursue a romantic liaison with them; they also get jealous.
 It’s like real life, but with dungeons… and dragons.

 Skyrim is a harsh land full of harsh people and harsh temperatures, oh, and apocalyptic dragons too.
 However, that does not stop you from finding love there.
 After all, we all need the warmth of a lover while adventuring.
 Thankfully, Skyrim lets you do that.
 You might find the courtship rituals of the Nords too straightforward, probably even bland since they want marriage right away.
 Nothing a few mods can’t fix.

 Nothing is more perfect than having your own farm in a small town filled with beautiful people with beautiful personalities… half of whom can be romanced.
 Even if that’s not your thing, you’ll surely fall in love with the valley itself.
 You can even marry the characters in this game and work hard to find the appropriate gifts for them.
-All this while tending to your farm, or exploring caves, or fishing, or building stuff, or attending festivals, or fighting aliens with a sword, etc. Whew.
+All this while tending to your farm, exploring caves, fishing, building, attending festivals, or fighting aliens with a sword, etc. Whew.

-When it comes to games with romance options, nothing beats being able to recreate your real-life in a virtual space.
+When it comes to games with romance options, nothing beats being able to recreate your real life in a virtual space.
 The Sims series (most notably Sims 4) gives you that chance.
-It is perhaps the most complete romantic experience out of all the games in this list.
+It is perhaps the most complete romantic experience out of all the games on this list.
 Nothing is impossible in Sims when it comes to virtual romance (with the right mods), except maybe understanding whatever gibberish comes out of their mouths as a hilarious substitute for English.